stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ### Create documentation files
 Systematically documented research data is the key to making the data publishable, discoverable, citable and reusable.
 Clear and sufficiently detailed documentation improve the overall data quality.
 It is vital to document both the study for which the data has been collected and the data itself.
-These two levels of documentation are called project-level and data-level documentation and can both be saves as files and stored in your file hierarchy.
+These two levels of documentation are called project-level and data-level documentation and can both be saved as files and stored in your file hierarchy.

 A common practice it to use plain text files – a very simple form of text documents that only contain characters.
 These files are often called README-files and can be placed strategically across your file hierarchy to help people find what they want or direct them to where further project-level or data-level documentations can be found.